Scientific Advisory Committee

 Joe Esposito

-Mr Joe Esposito is a Melbourne based director who has recently established a business consultancy practice, Grumentum Capital Pty Ltd. For 8 years until 2020, he owned and operated a BOQ (Bank of Queensland) branch in the inner city suburb of Collingwood.
+Mr Joe Esposito is a Melbourne based director who has established a business consultancy practice, Grumentum Capital Pty Ltd. For 8 years until 2020, he owned and operated a BOQ (Bank of Queensland) branch in the inner city suburb of Collingwood.
 He has had over 20 years experience in corporate banking in Australia and New Zealand.
 Between 2003 and 2006 he was the CEO of ASX listed Jetset Travelworld Limited.
 Mr Esposito has a close affinity with the objectives of ANZUP and the needs of cancer consumers.
 His qualifications include a Bachelor of Commerce, a Master of Applied Finance and a Diploma in Finance and Mortgage Management.
 He is a graduate member of the Australian Institute of Company Directors.

 Craig Gedye